Fear of Recurrence

 - Fear of punishment: People from every religious point of view and those with no religion at all may fear that they will be punished for what they did or did not do.
 Each of us has things we would do differently if we could go back in time.
 Sharing your regrets openly with those close to you or with someone from a faith community can help you to feel less burdened.

-- Worry about what will happen to your loved ones: Most people worry about what will happen to those who are dependant on us.
+- Worry about what will happen to your loved ones: Most people worry about what will happen to those who are dependent on us.
 Making plans in advance for guardianship and financial planning can help lessen these kinds of worries.

 - Loss of control: It is our nature to want to be in control over our lives but recognizing what is out of our control can help to focus attention on the things we can control.